-center= x,y Alternate center of rotation.

-filter= name Filter name.
-The default is lanczos3.

-recompute_roi= val If nonzero, recompute the pixel data window to exactly hold the transformed image (default=0).

-: subimages= indices-or-names Include/exclude subimages (see Dealing with multi-subimage/multi-part files).
+- :center=x,y Alternate center of rotation. - :filter= name Filter name.
+The default is lanczos3. - :highlightcomp= val If nonzero, does highlight compensation by surrounding the filtered operation with the equivalent of --rangecompress and --rangeexpand, which can reduce visible ringing artifacts when a filter with negative lobes is used on a very high-contrast HDR image. - :recompute_roi= val If nonzero, recompute the pixel data window to exactly hold the transformed image (default=0). - : subimages = indices-or-names Include/exclude subimages (see Dealing with multi-subimage/multi-part files).